amiribnjaman/mybook-frontend/README.md

 **Main Features**
 * User can make a new post which can contain a picture, plain post, post with a picture etc
-* User can edit and delete their own post
+* User can edit and delete their post
 * A normal user can like, comment on a post, reply to other comments and like.
-* Comment owner can edit and delete their own post etc
+* Comment owner can edit and delete their post etc

 ## Frontend Technologies
 - NEXTJS